Part 1 of ‘The Vesuvius Suite’

 The child grew up in the care of women whose experience of motherly tenderness was limited.
 Apart from Lunetta and the old one Fortunata, they neither spared the rod nor any emotion one may confuse with compassion.
 They believed their holy duty was to set the bar high for their charges and none cleared its precarious heights unscathed, least of all Racine.
 Canes, belts, rulers, books, both soft and hard-bound and, when not in possession of these implements, a vicious swipe of the hand, were the weapons of choice.

 It has not been recorded that the heft of the Holy Bible was used for the purpose of physical punishment.
 As you may know some editions are large and with their often soft covers could be assigned such extra-curricular duties.
 So far though it is only known this particular tome was used for the execration of the soul, but not of the body.
-In one report, however, a quite decent first edition of Psalms and Canticles was said to have caused loss of hearing in the ear of one unfortunate snipe.
+In one report, however, a quite decent first edition of Psalms and Canticles was said to have caused loss of hearing to not one but both ears of one unfortunate snipe.
+He was said to be particularly irritating.

 Outdoor activities were confined to the courtyard and upon reaching school age, a severely corralled walk across a fetid lane to the school next door.
 When launched upon this brief journey, if a hand-me-down boy raised his eyes above the tenements and washing lines, he could catch a glimpse of the fuming glory of Mount Vesuvius.